jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 ![Alt Text](./GaussianDistribution.png "Look at this sexy bell curve")

-This was a surprisingly good result &mdash; I mean, look at those sexy curves on that almost-Gaussian-Distribution!
+This was a surprisingly good result!
+I mean, look at those sexy curves on that almost-Gaussian-Distribution!
 This was something we were initially somewhat concerned with, as we've previously heard complaints (from both sides) before.
 However, it looks like our concerns were unfounded&hellip;

 On a more serious note, we'll continue to work hard to bring you a large range of both social and academic events this upcoming year, so stay tuned!